 There is a causal relationship between wildfires and increased sediment supply observed in the Pacific Northwest and elsewhere.
 The dominant processes for increased supply in the Pacific Northwest are dry ravel in the short-term following fire and hillslope failure with associated debris flows in the longer-term (Alden Research Laboratory Inc. 2021).
 Ravel occurs when wildfires disturb or eliminate vegetation and other organic structures that hold loose material on steep slopes.
 This material can lead to debris flows during the wet season in the Pacific Northwest as material collected in valley and channel bottoms is moved downstream during high peak flow events.
-Hillslope failure is exacerbated in the years post wildfire by the loss of shear strength in the soils as tree roots decay, typically 5-10 years post-fire (Wondzell and King
+Hillslope failure is exacerbated in the years post wildfire by the loss of shear strength in the soils as tree roots decay, typically 5-10 years post-fire (Wondzell and King 2003).

-2003).
 Surface erosion and shallow channels cut into the soil by the erosive action of flowing water (rilling) during direct runoff in a minor factor in sediment supply changes in the Pacific Northwest due to low rainfall intensity and high infiltration rates (Alden Research Laboratory Inc. 2021).
-Increases in annual very high fire danger days are assumed to be directly related to an increase in acres burned by severe forest fires, and therefore, an increase in basin sediment supply, particularly in portions of the basin with steeper topography.
+Increases in annual very high fire danger days are assumed to be directly related to an increase in acres burned by severe forest fires, and therefore, an increase in basin sediment supply, particularly in portions of the basin with steeper topography because steep slopes foster sediment transport into water systems.

 Sediment transport and many geomorphic processes associated with river and streams are dominated by high flows and associated high energies in the river.
 Changes in peak flows or changes in the duration of high flow can both increase the sediment transport capability of a river and increase the potential for larger scale geomorphic change (such as bar growth, bank erosion or avulsions).
 It is assumed that higher peak flows or longer durations of high flow are correlated to increases in sediment transport and geomorphic change.
-With the presence of flood storage projects that can trap sediment and regulate peak flood flows in the basin, the expected changes in the regulated reaches will be largely mitigated.
-Unregulated rivers will more directly show the potential sediment supply, transport and geomorphic changes associated with climate change.
+However, flood storage projects that can trap sediment and regulate peak flood flows in the WRB are expected to mitigate for potential sediment loading.
+Unregulated rivers would more directly support increases in potential sediment supply, transport and geomorphic changes associated with climate change.

-These climate change factors as well as the climate change analysis performed in the Hydrologic Processes, section 3.2, were used to qualitatively assess the expected effects to the system under NAA and all Alternatives.
+These climate change factors as well as the climate change analysis performed in the section 3.2, Hydrologic Processes, were used to qualitatively assess the expected effects to the system under NAA and all action alternatives.